FILMS

 A model for a film.
 The set design is an assemblage

-Since it is to be feared that Europe is going to abandon its cultural standards, we as European citizens have to question this so-called system of values and even a lot more of our ideas.
+Since a sellout of European cultural values is to be feared, we as European citizens have to question this so-called system of values and even a lot more of our ideas and achievements.

 This model film is supposed to be transformed into a musical performance with 2 chorus ensembles interpreting the dialogues.